 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare employment attorneys to counsel clients on legal and practical approaches to planning, conducting and documenting internal investigations of employee complaints and suspected employee misconduct.
+This CLE course will prepare employment attorneys to counsel clients on legal and practical approaches to planning, conducting and documenting internal investigations of employee complaints and suspected employee misconduct.
 The panel will provide guidance on how to properly and effectively conduct workplace investigations that minimize liability exposure and litigation risks.

 - Pre-investigation strategies